Kraftland/mcctl/readme.md

 ---

-minecraft-server-updater is a script that can automatically update your minecraft server and its components.
+minecraft-server-updater is a bash script that can automatically update your Minecraft server's core ( Spigot and Paper, currently) and some plug-ins.

 # Usage